techmcu/mcu8266/README.md

 ## Installation Options

-Nuttfy Board can be installed and used in multiple ways:
+MCU8266 Board can be installed and used in multiple ways:

 ### 1. Using Arduino Boards Manager (Recommended)